bxrne/bxrne/README.md

 # Stats

-Not all my work (for job especially) is on Github - this is mostly sideprojects or college assignments.
+Not all my work (for job especially) is on Github - this is mostly sideprojects, plugins or college assignments.

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=bxrne&theme=gruvbox)